voidful/Codec-SUPERB/README.md

 ## 4. Results submission
 - Open an issue.
 - Copy results in `exps/results.txt` and `src/codec_metrics/exps/results.txt`, and paste them in the issue.
+In the meantime, which bitrate is adopted for evaluation should be stated in the issue.

 ## Citation
 If you find this codebase useful, please cite our work as: